siderolabs/theila/README.md

 # theila

-Cluster management UI which is like many others relies on `kubeconfig` but also provides OS level hooks when running against Talos based clusters by reading `talosconfig` and connecting to Talos gRPC API.
+Cluster management UI which relies on local `~/.talos/config` and provides OS level hooks by connecting to Talos gRPC API.
+Then Kubernetes credentials are requested from the Talos API.

+`TALOSCONFIG` environment variable can be used to alter the lookup path for the Talos configuration.

 ## Documentation